TomKellyGenetics/graphsim/paper/paper.md

 visualisation in
 Figure [1](#fig:simple_graph){reference-type="ref"
-reference="fig:simple_graph"} was specifically developed for (directed) iGraph objects in and is available in the and packages.
-The `plot_directed` function enables customisation of plot parameters for each node or edge, and mixed (directed) edge types for indicating activation or inhibition.
+reference="fig:simple_graph"} was specifically developed for (directed)
+\texttt{igraph} objects in and is available in the and packages.
+The
+\texttt{plot_directed} function enables customisation of plot parameters for each node or edge, and mixed (directed) edge types for indicating activation or inhibition.
 These inhibition links (which occur frequently in biological pathways) are demonstrated in